What is National Checklist Day?

 Celebrate your victory over your checklist

-Raise your hands in triumph and celebrate what you have accomplished.
+Raise your hands in triumph and celebrate what you’ve accomplished.
 Reward yourself for getting organized and completing everything on your checklist.
-Now you get to make a checklist of how to celebrate.
+Now, make a celebration checklist because you’re done!

 Why We Love National Checklist Day